 With whom, then, will you compare God?
 (Isaiah 40:12,15,18)

 If one is available, go to the fridge.
 Is there any water in there?
 How much water is in that container?
 Now open one hand with fingers outstretched so that your palm makes a small bowl.
 How much water can you pour into that hand?
 How many pours will it take you to get an entire gallon of water into your hand without spilling any on the floor?
 I had a youth group try this and they gave up at ninety-eight.
 They weren’t even close to half way yet.
+I don’t think they had even reached 10%.
 If you were to pack your fridge full only with gallons of water, how many could it hold?
-Just a few blocks away from my current location there is a straight connecting the Black Sea with the Mediterranean.
+Just a few blocks away from where I used to live there is a straight connecting the Black Sea with the Mediterranean.
 That straight is more than seventeen miles long, it is up to 1.85 miles wide, and has a depth of up to three hundred sixty feet.
-This straight is dumping water at speeds of up to 8 knots.
-Anyone want to guess how many gallons of water is being dumped every day from one of these seas into the other?
+This straight is dumping water from one sea to another at speeds of up to 8 knots.
+Anyone want to guess how many gallons of water is being dumped every day from the Black sea into the Green?
 Beyond that, neither one of these seas is included in the statistic that our oceans contain about three hundred sixteen million cubic miles of water.
 Each cubic mile equals 1.1 trillion gallons.
-God measures that in the hollow of His hand.
+God measures all of that water in the hollow of His hand.

 The average person has roughly one hundred thousand hair follicles on their head.
 There are over seven billion people on the planet.
-God has each person’s count numbered.
-Even though I do my best to make it easier for him, that’s still an awful lot of counting.
+God has each person’s count numbered for all seven some odd billion of us.
+Even though I do my best with head shaved to make it easier for him, that’s still an awful lot of counting.

 Of those seven billion people, a little more than 11% of them live on islands.
 There are one hundred ninety three islands large enough to hold a population over one hundred thousand people.
 There are over four hundred islands with a landmass of over one thousand square miles.
 The total landmass of all of our islands is more than seventeen million square miles.
 For God, that is less than the dust I brush off an unused bookshelf.